jxph025319/edx-documentation/en_us/course_authors/source/video/create_preroll_video.rst

 #.
 After the comma and the space, enter ``"transcripts": {}``.

 #.
-Inside the pair of braces for the transcripts, place the cursor after the
+Inside the pair of braces for the transcripts, specify the language code and
-   video ID information, and then specify the language code and file name of the transcript file that you uploaded to the **Files & Uploads** page as ``"language_code": "file_name"``.
+   file name of the transcript file that you uploaded to the **Files & Uploads** page as ``"language_code": "file_name"``.

    ::